radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 The vds_server_access.log and vds_server_access.csv can be viewed and downloaded from Server Control Panel > Log Viewer.

-**Rollover Size**

-The vds_server_access.log rolls over when it reaches 100MB in size.
-Change this value if needed.

-**Log Archiving**

-By default, once the vds_server_access log rolls over, it is kept for 30 days.
-Change this value in the Rollover: How long to keep the logs property if needed.

 **Log Contents**

 This log file acts as an audit log (and is used to generate reports from) and records the following information: